malomalo/sync-accounts/README.md

 ### Extract

-`ssh-extract outputdir` will extract the keys to outputdir.
+`ssh-extract inputfile outputdir` will extract the keys to outputdir.

 ### Install